christopherchoe/lastmanstanding/README.md

 # Last Man Standing
+WORK IN PROGRESS, WILL NOT WORK AS OF LAST UPDATE

 A web application that handles the work of running a Last Man Standing Football pool!

 ## Local Version